trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

 ### Specify the options

-This passes the `driver_opts.glusteropts` to the `s3fs` command followed by the generated mount point.
+This passes the `driver_opts.s3fsopts` to the `s3fs` command followed by the generated mount point.
 This is the most flexible method and gives full range to the options of the S3Fs FUSE client.
 Example in docker-compose.yml assuming the alias was set as `s3fs`:

     volumes:
       sample: